fmacpro/horseman-article-parser-ui/README.md

 yarn lint
 ```

-The parser is also avialable as an [NPM module](https://github.com/fmacpro/horseman-article-parser) for use in your own projects.
+The parser is also available as an [NPM module](https://github.com/fmacpro/horseman-article-parser) for use in your own projects.

 ## License